NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 - It is not assumed that the rig sensors have a shared field of view.
   Yet, a surface seen in one sensor should at some point be seen also in other sensors.
-- The intrinsics of the sensors and each camera image pose can also be optimized without the rig assumption.
-Then the sensors can acquire data at unrelated times (e.g., years apart).
-In that case the transforms among the sensors on the rig are not modeled.
 - The sensors on the rig may acquire data simultaneously or not.
 In the latter case one sensor is expected to acquire data frequently enough to be used to bracket data from the other sensors in time using bilinear interpolation of the camera poses (if the rig assumption is used).
 - A known time offset among the clocks of the various sensors on the rig is modeled and can be optimized.
 (By default no offset is assumed.)